-Default: Reference level set for fully attenuated (minimum) monitor output level.
+Default: Reference level set for -60.0 dB monitor output level.
 Note: The 5-second delay is a safety feature ensuring that the reference level will not be accidently changed.
 To permanently store the new value, you must still exit the configuration mode.

-Configuration-Overall Display Mode and Reference Level in dB SPL When the Mute All button is pressed, use the Channel Mute/Solo L and R buttons to select the overall display mode.
+Configuration-Overall Display Mode, Reference Level in dB SPL, and Auto Reference Level Off When the Mute All button is pressed, use the Channel Mute/Solo L and R buttons to select the overall display mode.
 LED L lit means attenuation mode is selected; LED R lit means SPL mode is selected.
 Use the buttons to change the configuration.